-This program is being taught out and is no longer open to new students.
+Bachelors of Science Degree Program - this program is being taught out and is no longer open to new students.

 The Business Management program engages the student in business problem-solving activities.
 Students learn to communicate professionally in business situations while exploring legal and regulatory business practices.
 Economic and entrepreneurial opportunities are explored.